eguidotti/bidask/README.md

 > Do the functions `edge` and `edge_rolling` produce the same results?

 - The function `edge_rolling` is a version of `edge` optimized for fast calculations over rolling windows.
-The two functions produce the same estimates when there are no missing data.
-If missing data are present, they may provide slightly different estimates due to how missing values are handled, but both estimates are consistent.
+The two functions produce the same estimates when there are no missing values.
+If missing values are present, the two functions may provide slightly different estimates due to how missing values are handled, but both estimates are consistent.

 ## Replication code